RealGlensky/Projects-Master/README.md

 # Project Portfolio

 Welcome to my central project hub!
-Here is a list of all my built projects to-date.
+Here is a list of some of my favorite built projects to-date.
 This covers projects built in, and with a combination of:
 * Replit
 * Claude Code
 * Cursor

-## 💻 Replit
+## 🚀 Top 3
-*   [Resume Building Social Netowrk](https://github.com) - A social networking site designed specifically for Resume building - built for schools and individuals.
+*   [Resume Building Social Netowrk](https://ResumeBook.replit.app) - A social networking site designed specifically for Resume building - built for schools and individuals.
+Git Repository: https://github.com/RealGlensky/ResumeBook
-*   [Duolingo for Learning Geography](https://github.com) - A web app for learning geography (countries & capital cities of the world).
+*   [Duolingo for Learning Geography](https://worldcap.replit.app) - A web app for learning geography (countries & capital cities of the world.
+Git Repository: https://github.com/RealGlensky/GeographyMaster
-*   [Cards game "Queen's"](https://github.com) - A mobile card game.
+*   [Cards game "Queen's"](https://queens-cardgame.replit.app) - A mobile card game.
+Git Repository: (https://github.com/RealGlensky/Queen-s)

-## 📊 Claude Code

-## 🛠️ Cursor